DOCK-PI3/ESTACION-PRO/THEMES-DEV.md

 * `pos` - type: NORMALIZED_PAIR
     - Default is `0.982 0.016`
 * `height` - type: FLOAT
     - The sizing for this element works a bit different compared to most other elements as the width is automatically calculated based on the aspect ratio of the indicator icons plus the value set for the `entrySpacing` property.
-In order to keep sizing consistent across horizontal and vertical screen orientations and to also align with the sizing logic used by the `helpsystem` and `clock` elements, the `height` property works similarly to the `fontSize` property used by those elements.
+And in order to keep sizing consistent across horizontal and vertical screen orientations and to also align with the sizing logic used by the `helpsystem` and `clock` elements, the `height` property works similarly to the `fontSize` property used by those elements.
 This means the actual height calculation in pixels is made as a percentage of the screen height for horizontally oriented screens or the screen width for vertically oriented screens.
     - Minimum value is `0.01` and maximum value is `0.5`
     - Default is `0.035`
 * `origin` - type: NORMALIZED_PAIR
     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
     - Minimum value per axis is `0` and maximum value per axis is `1`
     - Default is `1 0`
+* `rotation` - type: FLOAT
+    - Angle in degrees that the element should be rotated.
+Positive values will rotate clockwise, negative values will rotate counterclockwise.
+    - Default is `0`
+* `rotationOrigin` - type: NORMALIZED_PAIR
+    - Point around which the element will be rotated.
+    - Minimum value per axis is `0` and maximum value per axis is `1`
+    - Default is `0.5 0.5`.
 * `fontPath` - type: PATH
     - Path to a TrueType or OpenType font (.ttf or .otf) which is used for the battery percentage indicator.
 * `textRelativeScale` - type: FLOAT.